 I create welcoming and engaging learning environments that support self-directed and complex play.
 They allow children to experiment, test their ideas, try different roles, and express their views and opinions.
 I value the principles of democratic classrooms where children are involved in establishing rules and making choices collectively.
 This shared power comes with a responsibility to be caring stewards of our environment and responsible citizens of our classroom community.

 I am intentional in providing children with opportunities to construct their knowledge by scaffolding their inquiries with leading questions, intriguing materials, and ways to share their expertise with others.
-I use the cycle of inquiry and pedagogical documentation as a research and reflection tool to guide my practice.
+I use the cycle of inquiry and pedagogical documentation as a research and reflection tool to guide my practice and shape the classroom’s learning landscape.
+I create unique individual portfolios that reflect children’s personalities, dispositions, and learning experiences in an authentic way based on observations of children’s play and interactions, conversations with colleagues, and reflective practice.
 I invite children to explore the universal language of art and discover their own creative processes.
 I safeguard children who take risks to ensure that they can safely test their abilities; I help them build resilience and persistence if they don’t succeed at once.

 Outdoor time is very important to me and I make sure that children are ready to play outside in all kinds of Nova Scotia weather!
 I help children develop meaningful relationships with their natural environments by modelling observation skills and sharing my own fascination with all living things.

-To sum it up, my goal is to inspire and support all children in becoming their best selves while enjoying the process of co-learning and co-creating together with them.
+To sum it up, my goal is to inspire and support all children in becoming their best selves in the context of their community while enjoying the process of co-learning and co-creating together with them.

 All photos are from unsplash.com